MAKIO135/pvectorjs/documentation/api.md

 ## PVector.prototype.projectOnto(vec)

-Projects a vector onto another vector, setting itself to the result.
+Projects this vector onto another vector, setting itself to the result.

 ### Examples:
     var vec = new PVector( 100, 0 );